 So far, I haven’t mentioned skills.
 Aren’t they important as well?
 I don’t think skills are irrelevant, they’re needed to do the job.
 I just think that personality and values weigh more in the recruitment process.
 Skills can be taught.
 They can be trained and continually improved, which is possible in a culture where learning, feedback and knowledge sharing is an integral part of the workday.

 Ask yourself if you want to learn and change.
 Are you open to learn individually and together with your team, even if that means that you would never be the smartest person in the team.
 Are you willing to fail and learn, if that means that you will grow and become better at what you do?
 Are you willing to talk about mistakes and learnings openly, so that others can learn from them too?

 To sum up; we can’t predict the future.
 We can hire people who we think will be a great addition to our culture and at the same time also feel that they’ll thrive and grow here.
 The best way to do that is to understand and transparently talk about our culture and what drives people who already work here.

 Funnel is a fast-growing tech company within digital marketing.
 With a focus on non-technical users, we build a new generation of Software as a Service (SaaS) that helps our customers draw spot-on conclusions from their business data.
 Our solution integrates the data automatically, structures it, and then sends it to a connected system for analysis.
 So far, we have created integrations for around 500 platforms.

 Our customers are spread out across the globe, with our biggest market in the US.
-Since the product launch in 2015, we have set up offices in Stockholm and Boston, with our headquarter in Stockholm, and grown to service thousands of marketers all over the world!
+Since the product launch in 2015, we have set up offices in Stockholm, Boston and Dublin (and soon London), with our headquarters in Stockholm, and grown to service thousands of marketers all over the world!